 - Submit a Work Availability Calendar (Excel, pdf) indicating your availability for the summer guiding season.

-- Submit application to Guide Supervisor, Paul Maier at email@example.com.
+- Submit an application to Guide Supervisor, Paul Maier at [email protected].

-Once we receive these items, we will review your qualifications and certifications, and notify you if we would like you to attend a one-day group interview: March 2, 3, 23 or 24, 2019.
+Once we receive these items, we will review your qualifications and certifications, and notify you if we would like you to attend a one-day group interview.
+In 2022, we will be conducting interviews virtually.